 To begin your hike, you’ll reach the Moraine Park trailhead from the Discovery Center.
 Coincidentally, the Discovery Center offers a great opportunity to learn about the region before you go on and explore.
 Follow the route clockwise around the outer rim of Moraine Park.
 Once you’re at the breathtaking meadow you may prefer to opt for the safer paths which meander through it, rather than sharing the road with cars.
 In fall, look out for sparring bull elk, as they bugle to win the mating rights of the herd.

 Cross Bear Lake Road and head west along South Moraine Road, to pick up the South Moraine Trail.
 Take in the scenery and enjoy the shade as you reach the Cub Lake trail.
 To continue on the loop head right/north along this trail and cross the Big Thompson River.
 At the Cub Lake trailhead, continue right/east along Fern Lake Road.
-When the road finishes at Moraine Park Road, head right/east to loop back round to the Moraine Park Discovery Center.
+When the road finishes at Moraine Park Road, head right/east to loop back around to the Moraine Park Discovery Center.

 The Baker’s Tank and Borese Pass hiking trail, nr Breckenridge